-Parent surrogates are individuals trained by the state to represent a foster care student at an Individualized Education Plan (IEP) or Evaluation Team Report (ETR) meeting and ensure that the best interest of the child is being served within the school setting.
-Individuals who attend the in-person training or complete he online modules learn the appropriate procedures for an evaluation and understand how the student's goals should be implemented and monitored.
+Parent surrogates are individuals trained by the state to represent a Prek-12th grade foster care student at an Individualized Education Plan (IEP) or Evaluation Team Report (ETR) meeting and ensure that the best interest of the child is being served within the school setting.
+Individuals who receive the training learn the appropriate procedures for special education evaluations and understand how the student's special education goals should be implemented and monitored.

 Surrogate Volunteers & CCS

 Below are the number of yearly parent surrogate requests that are received by our offices.

 CCS currently has 39 active parent surrogate volunteers.
 These volunteers ensure that students are supported and requests for surrogates are quickly fulfilled.

 The Ohio Department of Education has recorded modules with up-to-date information regarding Ohio policies, procedures, and special education law.

 Go to https://ohiosurrogateparent.org/ for additional information on completing the online training to become a certified parent surrogate.